tosdr/tosback-versions/BitChute/Terms of Service.md

 [Contact Support](https://support.bitchute.com/contact-us?contact_query=Please%20enter%20your%20question)

 BitChute is a peer-to-peer content sharing platform.
 Creators are allowed to post content they produce to the platform, so long as they comply with our [policies](https://support.bitchute.com/policy).
-The content posted to the platform is not reflective or representative of the views of Bit Chute Limited, its staff or owners. © 2017-2020 Bit Chute Limited.
+The content posted to the platform is not reflective or representative of the views of Bit Chute Limited, its staff or owners. © 2017-2021 Bit Chute Limited, Box 813, Andover House, George Yard, Andover, Hampshire, SP10 1PB.
 United Kingdom.
 Company number 10637289.

 #### Definition by [Author](#)